zhangrengang/evolution_example/README.md

 The IDs can be easily labeled for your own data; for example:
 ```
 SP=Angelica_sinensis
-# using OrthoMCL command for fasta files:
+# using sed to label fasta files:
-orthomclAdjustFasta $SP $SP.pep 1
-# or using sed:
 sed 's/>/>'$SP'|/' $SP.pep > $SP.fasta  # always using the separator '|'

 SP2=As
-# using awk for MCscanX/WGDI gff files or JCVI bed files:
+# using awk and perl to label MCscanX/WGDI gff files or JCVI bed files:
 cat $SP.gff0 | awk -v sp=$SP -v OFS="\t" '{$2=sp"|"$2;print $0}' | perl -pe 's/^\D+/'$SP2'/' > $SP.gff
 cat $SP.bed0 | awk -v sp=$SP -v OFS="\t" '{$4=sp"|"$4;print $0}' | perl -pe 's/^\D+/'$SP2'/' > $SP.bed
 ```
 `SP` and `SP2` can be the same.
 It will be convenient to use a `for/while` loop to process all the species.
 ### Installation ###
-If you have installed [OrthoIndex](https://github.com/zhangrengang/orthoindex#installation), all the commands used in this pipeline should have been installed.
+If you have installed [OrthoIndex](https://github.com/zhangrengang/orthoindex#installation) and activated the conda environment, all the commands used in this pipeline should have been installed and can be executed in the shell.

 ### Run OrthoFinder for orthology ###
 To infer 'orthology' using [OrthoFinder2](https://github.com/davidemms/OrthoFinder):